Blockstream/satellite/examples/README.md

-Note that, in practice, data written by the Blocksat Receiver in the API named pipe (at `/tmp/blocksat/api`) multiplexes transmissions from all users of the Ionosphere API.
+Note that, in practice, data written by the Blocksat Receiver in the API named pipe (at `/tmp/blocksat/api`) multiplexes transmissions from all users of the Satellite API.
 Hence, the application is expected to fail decryption several times until it finds the data for which it is actually a recipient of.

 ## Example 2: Sending files